 Stefan attended college at Washington University in St. Louis and graduated with majors in Philosophy-Neuroscience-Psychology (a unique program offered by the school) and Spanish.
 He rarely played music during his first two years in college.
 While studying in Madrid during the fall of 2013 he revisited the classical guitar, but also began to explore the music of singer-songwriters such as Norah Jones, Jack Johnson, John Mayer, Ben Howard, and more.
 After returning to school in St. Louis (early 2014) Stefan met a student who was a talented singer-songwriter and who inspired him to start writing songs.
 They began writing together and the experience awakened Stefan’s passion for songwriting.

 After graduating in 2015, Stefan was accepted to a management-training program at a major corporation and began working full-time that summer.
 Throughout his time at the company his affinity for music and composition grew like wildfire.
 By the end of his employment (~15 months) he would come home after long work days and get lost in songwriting for 6 or 7 hours, making the following day at work even more difficult to get through.
 He would even sing melodies into his phone and write lyrics during work hours.
 In the summer of 2016, Stefan decided to apply to the Los Angeles College of Music.
 After he was accepted, he put in his two-weeks notice and never looked back.

-Glory — Dermot Kennedy
+Young and Free — Dermot Kennedy